Welcome to the LongyearObs Project Website

 Contribute with a Private Weather Station

-Residents of Longyearbyen can contrribute to the LongyearObs project by hosting a private weather station.
+Residents of Longyearbyen can contribute to the LongyearObs project by hosting a private weather station.
 These stations are Netatmo Smart Home Weather Stations, provided by LongyearObs.